 A WHEELCHAIR user was left furious after being turned away from a bus.

-Dominic Lund-Conlon flagged down the 137 Hedingham bus from Station Road, in Clacton, to go to the town’s Tesco store, along with wife Natasha and six-month-old daughter, Anna, who he was carrying in a sling.
+Dominic Lund-Conlon flagged down the 137 Hedingham bus from Station Road, in Clacton, to go to the town’s Tesco store, along with wife Natasha and six-month-old daughter, Anna, who he was carrying

 The 26-year-old was appalled when the driver refused to let him board the bus, as there were already buggies in the space set aside for wheelchairs.